School Districts' Reopening Plans:

 Education Week is tracking and sharing reopening plans of a sample of school districts across the country.
-As of July 29, 11 of the 15 largest school districts are choosing remote learning only as their back-to-school instructional model, affecting over 9 million students.
+As of September 17, 74% of the 100 largest school districts, have chosen remote learning only as their back-to-school instructional model, affecting over 9 million students.
 There are over 50 million public school students in the United States.

 With more than 13,000 public school systems in the United States, this working list is far from comprehensive.
 Our data is meant to provide a broad snapshot of how districts will begin the 2020-21 school year and does not track changes after a district's first day of classes.
 Currently, the dataset includes: